No products in the cart.

 And The Rest

-Both have a 2.4″ touchscreen, dual-band Wifi and 4G speeds.
+Both have a 2.4″ touchscreen, dual-band Wifi, and 4G speeds.
 The only other material difference is that the Unite Pro can connect up to 15 devices against the 770S’ 10 devices.
-In real world use, this might not be such a big deal for too many people.
+In real-world use, this might not be such a big deal for too many people.
 If you are routinely connecting more than 10 devices to any mobile data connection via a hotspot, you probably really need more than a mobile hotspot of this type can provide.

-If we had to choose a winner, it would likely be the Unite Pro, simply on the basis of that enormous battery.
+If we had to choose a winner, it would likely be the Unite Pro, simply based on that enormous battery.
 However, would we be happy with then 770S?
 Absolutely, and without hesitation.
 If 10 hours is enough battery life for you, then saving a bit of weight turns the potential list of benefits on its head.
-Aesthetically, the two do look about as different as its possible for two related mobile hotspots to look.
+Aesthetically, the two do look about as different as possible for two related mobile hotspots to look.
 The 770S is pretty much a grey block of plastic and glass, whereas the Pro with its slightly concave ends is a little more interesting visually.
 But we are talking about functional devices, and not design contest entrants, so don’t expect art decoration.